 Removing Your Files

-First of all, open Control Panel > "Programs and Features" (or "Add and Remove Programs" if you're on XP) and uninstall GM as you would any application.
+First of all, open Control Panel > "Programs and Features" and uninstall GM as you would any application.

 Open Regedit again and delete the folder we located and exported earlier along with another key: